taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 1. The parent block hash $h_{i-1}$
 1. This block's hash $h_i$
 1. a RPL-encoded list of L2 transactions $X_i$.
-It is the data rolled up from L2 to L1 and what makes a rollup a rollup.
+It is the data rolled up from L2 to L1 and what makes a rollup.
 We also refer it as the _txList_.

 > Question(Brecht): do we need $X_i$ or only its hash in ZKP computation?